oma-fse-group/Evac4Bim/README.md

 # Evac4Bim
-A Revit add-in for better integration of Fire Evacuation into te BIM worklfow.
+A Revit add-in that improves the integration of Fire Evacuation into te BIM worklfow.

 This add-in was developed as part of a master thesis and in partial fulfilment of the requirements for the degree of The International Master of Science in Fire Safety Engineering [(IMFSE)](https://imfse.be/).
 The full text of thesis will be published shortly.